mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 **Organically evolving norming practices being fed back to the community**

 Other children come and play the game but only for less than a minute before leaving.
-While their feedback is non verbal the very short length of time that some of them spend is noteatble.
-While I haven't done the calculations the effect is clear.
+While their feedback is non verbal the very short length of time that some of them spend is noticeable.
 After the last one leaves Mi comments "It's so frustrating."

 In these interactions we can see a consistent message coming from peers in the playtesting process.
 They praise the look of the game but offer constructive feedback to help improve the GDP of jumping.
 The same message is delivered in a variety of ways, above we can see feedback from Mick trying to bridge a technical and conversational approach, direct feedback of the personal challenge level and an interpretation of the cause from Ch and then a more specifically technical explanation with an offer of help made in return, perhaps as a gesture of no hard feelings after the critique of the game (my speculation).